-F-Student exited from LEP status - First Year Monitor (F) - student has met criteria for bilingual/ESL program exit, is no longer classified as LEP in PEIMS, and is in his or her first year of monitoring as required by 19 TAC §89.1220(I) and is not eligible for funding due to the fact that he or she is not LEP
+F-Student exited from LEP status - First Year Monitor (F) - student has met criteria for bilingual/ESL program exit, is no longer classified as LEP in PEIMS, and is in his or her first year of monitoring as required by 19 TAC §89.1220(I) and is not eligible for funding due to the fact that he or she is not LEP.
+This is a state requirement.

-S-Student exited from LEP status - Second Year Monitor (S)- student has met criteria for bilingual/ESL program exit, is no longer classified as LEP in PEIMS, and is in his or her second year of monitoring as required by 19 TAC §89.1220(I) and is not eligible for funding due to the fact that he or she is not LEP
+- S-Student exited from LEP status Second Year Monitor (S)- student has met criteria for bilingual/ESL program exit, is no longer classified as LEP in PEIMS, and is in his or her second year of monitoring as required by 19 TAC §89.1220(I) and is not eligible for funding due to the fact that he or she is not LEP.
+This is a state requirement. - 3-(M3) is a federal requirement.
+Will be discussed further into the training. - 4-(M4) is a federal requirement.
+Will be discussed further into the training.